SAP-archive/teched2020-ANA363/exercises/ex1/README.md

 ### Step 18

 Have a look at this measure in the Details pane.
 Note that its default aggregation is SUM, the data type is decimal.
 The statistical type is continuous.
 This is only used by Smart Predict.
-Also note the data distribution histogram.This dataset – and specifically this measure - has a lot of incomplete data.
-Wrecks with no depth information are not very interesting to us, so we’ll get rid of those entries.What we do NOT want to do is actually delete this data.
+Also note the data distribution histogram.

+This dataset – and specifically this measure - has a lot of incomplete data.
+Wrecks with no depth information are not very interesting to us, so we’ll get rid of those entries.

+What we do NOT want to do is actually delete this data.
 We want to leave it in the fact table for use later.
 We just don’t want it surfaced to stories with now and want to be able to reverse this decision later.
 To so this, we’ll add a background filter.

 ![][image-18]
 ### Step 19

-Navigate to the grid, select the context menu in the header row of the DEPTH column.Choose Create a Transform
+Navigate to the grid, select the context menu in the header row of the DEPTH column.

+Choose Create a Transform

 ![][image-19]
 ### Step 20